How To Sue CenturyLink in Small Claims Court

 In one reported instance, a customer noticed that CenturyLink made duplicate charges to their account.
-They contacted CenturyLink before considering a small claims court lawsuit and asked for a partial refund.
-In fact, the customer even had invoices to present as evidence.
+They contacted CenturyLink and asked for a partial refund.
+The customer even had invoices to present as evidence.
 However, the company failed to respond to the demand letter, prompting legal action from the consumer.

 Like most telecommunications companies these days, CenturyLink offers a wide range of wireless services to its customers, including landlines, mobile services, cable television, and high-speed Internet.
-With that in mind, they frequently offer bundles of different services for a discounted price like the packaging of a landline with an Internet connection.
+They frequently offer bundles of different services for a discounted price, such as a package including a landline with an Internet connection.

-For a myriad of reasons, many users choose to opt out of these packages.
-In this case, a couple explicitly stated to CenturyLink that they do not want an Internet connection with their landline, as they would not use it.
+Many users choose to opt-out of these packages.
+In this case, a couple explicitly stated to CenturyLink that they did not want an Internet connection with their landline.
 Nevertheless, they received a modem, and a month later, the company billed them for the service.
-This is definitely grounds for a fraud suit in small claims court.
+That is definitely grounds for a suit in small claims court.

 Suing CenturyLink for wrongful billing

-In the case of this specific customer, CenturyLink has exhibited an entire array of behaviors that would void their mutual contract.
+In the case of this customer, CenturyLink exhibited an entire array of actions that should void their contract.
 But the one that stands out the most is the fact that CenturyLink treated an expired contract as still enforceable.
 When the consumer wanted to cancel their Internet service from CenturyLink, they were billed for early contract cancellation.
 Such a situation definitely warrants action in small claims court, as well as a complaint to the FCC.